asawegelius/OnlineLearningPlatform/Documentation/SystemIntegrationReport.md

  ![Hibernate mapping](http://wegelius.se/bilder/hibernate_position.jpg "Hibernate mapping")

 We use Hibernate ORM as framework.
 Hibernates core features are mapping from Java classes to database tables and from Java data types to SQL data types.
 Some of the advantages to use Hibernate:
-- it is database independent (no need for database specific queries and syntax).
+- It is database independent (no need for database specific queries and syntax).
 You use Hibernate Query Language (HQL).
-- you will get all advantages of OOP concepts like inheritance, encapsulation etc,
+- You will get all advantages of OOP concepts like inheritance, encapsulation etc.
-- it provides caching mechanism (1st level & 2nd level cache) so you don't need to hit database for similar queries, you can cache it and use it from buffered memory to improve performance.
+- It provides caching mechanism (1st level & 2nd level cache) so you don't need to hit database for similar queries, you can cache it and use it from buffered memory to improve performance.
-- it supports Lazy loading.
+- It supports Lazy loading.
 That is, if parent class have n + 1 children and you only need information about one child there is no need to load the n children.
 Load only what you need.

 To get up and running with Hibernate you need a configuration file (hibernate.cfg.xml), a sessions factory and then you either use annotations for mapping or xml mapping files.
-#####hibernate.cfg.xml
+#####hibernate.cfg.xml:
 ```java
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE hibernate-configuration PUBLIC "-//Hibernate/Hibernate Configuration DTD 3.0//EN" "http://hibernate.sourceforge.net/hibernate-configuration-3.0.dtd">